Acronicta lanceolaria (Grote, 1875)

 Photograph copyright: Merrill A. Peterson

-Acronicta lanceolaria is a very rarely collected light gray medium-sized moth (FW length 20 mm) with a relatively long apically-pointed forewing and reduced pattern consisting of the light and dark postmedial line and a white hindwing that has been collected in the eastern part of the Pacific Northwest.
+Acronicta lanceolaria is a very rarely collected, light gray, medium-sized moth (FW length 20 mm) that has been collected in the eastern part of the Pacific Northwest.
+It has a relatively long, apically pointed forewing and reduced pattern consisting of the light and dark postmedial line and a white hindwing.
 The forewing ground color is even powdery light to medium gray, usually with a pale streak through the cell to the apex.
 The pattern is nearly absent.
 Some specimens show the postmedial line from the cell to the trailing margin.
 When present this line is pale gray medially and dark gray laterally.
 The orbicular spot is a faint pale dot, and the reniform spot is pale or a dark and light chevron-shaped mark.
 The hindwing is pure white.
 The thorax is light gray.
 The male antenna is biserrate.